Chaoses-Ib/ComfyScript/README.md

 ```
 -->

-### Execution
+### Runtime
-You can run the script with the runtime like this:
+With the runtime, you can run scripts like this:
 ```python
 from script import runtime
 from script.runtime import *